mkejeiri/Events-sourcing/README.md

 	//It will receive all messages that are sent to the exchange ("PublishSubscribe_Exchange")
 	//noAck: true =>  No waiting for a message acknowledgement before receiving the next message.
 	//We don't need to as our subscriber application is reading from its own queue
-	//it takes msg as it can deal with, no work split no load balancing each subscriber will receive the same msg copies channel.BasicConsume(queue: queueName, noAck: true, consumer: _consumer);
+	//it takes msg as it can deal with, no work split no load balancing each
+	//subscriber will receive the same msg copies channel.BasicConsume(queue: queueName, noAck: true, consumer: _consumer);

 	while (true)